In this article, we will be discussing briefly several symptoms which can help you pinpoint a sick Lansing house mouse from the rest:

 Respiratory Problems

 Upper respiratory infections are often susceptible in Michigan mice and are quite fatal for them.
-This most likely
+This most likely caused by:

 • Inhilation of sawdust